bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 --

-- Supports AMD...
-- _and_ Supports CommonJS
+- Supports AMD _and_ CommonJS

 ???

-It also supports both AMD and CommonJS modules, allowing us to consume a wide variety of javascript modules.
-By renaming the `define` and `require` statements to its own syntax, we can be sure that its output bundles may be consumed by requirejs or browserify as well. ...
+It also supports both AMD and CommonJS modules, allowing us to consume a wide variety of JS modules.
+And by renaming the `define` and `require` statements to Webpack's own internal syntax, Webpack's output bundles may be consumed by RequireJS or Browserify as well. ...

 --

 - Plugin-able
-- Portable

 ???

-Webpack can also be further extended to understand other module formats and features.
+And most interestingly, Webpack can also be further extended to understand other module formats and features.

 ---

-# Webpack is more than JavaScript Modules
+# Webpack bundles more than JavaScript

 ### "modules" in webpack